glennraya/xendivel/README.md

 php artisan vendor:publish --tag=xendivel-invoice
 ```

+> [!NOTE]
-> **NOTE: ** When you published Xendivel's assets from the **Publish Assets** section, your invoice template is already published in `resources/views/vendor/xendivel/invoice.blade.php`.
+> When you published Xendivel's assets from the **Publish Assets** section, your invoice template is already published in `resources/views/vendor/xendivel/invoice.blade.php`.

 This command will publish the `invoice.blade.php` to your `resources/views/vendor/xendivel` directory.
 Upon inspecting the file, you will notice the `$invoice_data` variable.
 This variable contains the associative array that you passed to the view from previous examples.